-There are many types of filling materials available, each with their own advantages and disadvantages.
+There are many types of filling materials available, each with its own advantages and disadvantages.
 You and Dr. Holbrook can discuss the best options for restoring your teeth.
 Composite fillings are the most widely used filling material today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.
+Because composite fillings are tooth-colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.

 Benefits Of Tooth-Colored Fillings

 The most obvious benefit is appearance.
 When Dr. Holbrook places a composite resin filling in a tooth, you’re going to be the only one who knows that tooth has a filling.
 They are basically invisible to anyone else looking at your smile.
 Beyond appearance, unlike amalgam fillings, composite fillings actually bond to the tooth surface, making the tooth stronger.
 Plus, when placing an amalgam filling, more of the healthy tooth structure needs to be removed to create room for the filling.
 Because composite resin bonds to the tooth, it is not necessary to remove the same amount of healthy tooth material.

 - While the tooth is numb, your dentist will remove decay as necessary.
 Space will then be thoroughly cleaned and carefully prepared before the new filling is placed.